mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/benchmark/benchmark.md

 INFO:     Application startup complete.
 ```

-Clone the vLLM repository and import the vLLM MindSpore plugin to reuse the benchmark tools:
+Clone the vLLM repository and import the vLLM-MindSpore Plugin plugin to reuse the benchmark tools:

 ```bash
 export VLLM_BRANCH=v0.8.3